Brian Ferguson (American football)

 Brian Ferguson (born c.
 1975) is an American football coach.
-He is the offensive coordinator and quarterbacks coach for Millersville University of Pennsylvania, positions he has held since 2025.
-He was the head football coach for Concord University from 2023 to 2024.
+He was the head football coach for Concord University from 2023 to 2024 and he served as the interim head coach for Millersville University in 2025.
 He previously coached for the Tampa Bay Buccaneers and Jacksonville Jaguars of the National Football League (NFL), Rhein Fire of NFL Europe, the Jacksonville Sharks of the Arena Football League (AFL), South Florida, East Lake High School, Bartram Trail High School, Tiffin, Jacksonville, and Tusculum.
 He played college football for Northern Colorado and Adams State.